hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 # depending on your system, alternatively: chmod +x ./gnosis-vpn-x86_64-darwin
 ```

-2. Provide the path to your configuration file and a socket path to start the GnosisVPN binary file.
+2. Provide the path to your configuration file and a socket path to launch the GnosisVPN binary file.
    The socket path is only used for communication with the GnosisVPN service which is out of scope for this guide.
    If you do not want to provide a socket path, you can also start the binary file with privileged access and it will use `/var/run/gnosisvpn.sock` as it's communication socket.